xiaotai-yang/NQS_cmi/README.md

 - TQS_head: The number of head in multihead attenetion.

 ## Restriced Boltzmann Machine
 There is only two models and no submodule so I just wrote them in two individual files.
+The variables are:
 - alpha: The width of the hidden layer
 - numsamples: The batch size of each training
 ---